Five Stages of Second Language Acquisition

 Each language has its own set of rules for speaking and writing the language properly, and individuals trying to learn a new language often blur the lines between which set of rules to use.

-Second language learners also face a certain degree of fear or anxiety about tackling a new language, which can in turn affect how easily or how well they acquire the second language.
+Second language learners also face a certain degree of fear or anxiety about tackling a new language, which can, in turn, affect how easily or how well they acquire a second language.

 Five stages of second language acquisition

 Proponents of second language acquisition theories, including Oliveri and Judie Haynes, another ESL teacher with 28 years of experience, identify five distinct stages of second language acquisition as originally espoused by linguist Stephen Krashen.
 These include the following:

 This stage may last from several hours to several months, depending on the individual learner.
 During this time, new language learners typically spend time learning vocabulary and practice pronouncing new words.
 While they may engage in self-talk, they don’t normally speak the language with any fluency or real understanding.

 This stage is controversial among language educators.
 Ana Lomba disagrees that second language learners are totally silent while they are in this first learning stage.
 Instead, Lomba states that “speech is fundamental in language acquisition” and learners excel in language acquisition when they apply what they learn as they learn it.

 2. Early production

 This stage may last about six months, during which language learners typically acquire an understanding of up to 1,000 words.
 They may also learn to speak some words and begin forming short phrases, even though they may not be grammatically correct.

 By this stage, learners typically acquire a vocabulary of up to 3,000 words, and learn to communicate by putting the words in short phrases, sentences, and questions.
 Again, they may not be grammatically correct, but this is an important stage during which learners gain greater comprehension and begin reading and writing in their second language.